smangham/project-novice/_episodes/01-intro.md

 Unlike in traditional development, the software itself often isn't the end goal- it's the *papers* it enables that are.
 This can lead to the focus being on how to get the results needed for the latest paper, without considering how this works in the long run.
 As a result, a large proportion of academic software is **paperware**- ad-hoc, poorly-written code made without any real plans, where all the information on how it works and how to run it is undocumented.

-This usually means the code is harder for you to develop later!
+This usually means the code is harder for you to develop later, and hard for you to get collaborators on board to develop and/or use it.
+In the worst case, mismanaged software development can result in you having to rewrite from scratch.
+Given how much effort it takes to produce scientific software, this can be a huge waste of your time and effort!

-## Software Sustainability
+## Sustainable Software

 One key part of developing academic software is ensuring it's **sustainable**.
-Organisations like the [Software Sustainability Institute](https://software.ac.uk/)
+Organisations like the [Software Sustainability Institute](https://software.ac.uk/) have

+???

 ## Single User-Developer Projects